Ensemble Hemiolia

 Musicians

-- Marie Perbost voice
+- Marie Perbost soprano

 - Marta Atcher Soler, Iris Kengen, Janna Maurer, Camille Poirier-Lachance, Pauli Paananen violin (students of the Amsterdam Conservatory)